HireRight

 HireRight is a global family of background screening companies based in Nashville, Tennessee.
+The company became public via an initial public offering in 2021 with a listing on the New York Stock Exchange.

+In 2024, private equity firms General Atlantic and Stone Point Capital agreed to acquire the company for $1.65 billion.
+The transaction closed on June 28, 2024.

 Acquisitions and mergers

 Powerchex

 On June 23, 2010, HireRight announced that it had acquired Powerchex, a UK-based pre-employment screening company specialising in the financial services sector in the City of London.
 Powerchex was a full member of the UK chapter of the National Association of Professional Background Screeners or NAPBS, and was started by Alexandra Kelly in 2005 who is the former managing director and owner of the company.

 In October 2010, Powerchex was rebranded as HireRight.

 Both Powerchex and Kroll Background Screening (below) are now fully owned subsidiaries of HireRight.

-Powerchex research

-Every year Powerchex commissioned the Shell Technology and Enterprise Programme to conduct market research into trends in applicant fraud.

-2007 research discovered that almost 90% of undisclosed criminal records are found on temporary employee CVs.

-In 2008 research, Powerchex found that 43% of applicants from the UK’s lowest ranking universities had some form of major embellishment hidden on their application, compared to just 14% of applicants from the top-twenty rated schools.
-It also found that maths and science graduates are more honest than arts graduates, who have a particularly high rate of major embellishment.
-The findings were published in the national press including the Financial Times, The Times, The Daily Telegraph, and BBC News Online.

-The Guardian reported on 2009 research funded by Powerchex that found a 29% increase of CV misinformation following the 2008 recession.